muhino/lerna-webpack-template/README.md

 1. Using "external" & code splitting to only load the code necessary

-1. A mix of TypeScript and Javascript packages (to show a transitional state)
+1. A possibility to mix of TypeScript and Javascript packages (to show a transitional state)

 ## Code splitting + Routing example